-The following table summarizes the assets and liabilities of the Other Real Estate Partnerships included in our consolidated balance sheets, net of intercompany amounts:
+The following table summarizes the assets and liabilities of the Other Real Estate Partnerships included in our Consolidated Balance Sheets, net of intercompany amounts:

-March 31, 2022 December 31, 2021
+March 31, 2024 December 31, 2023

 ASSETS

 Assets:

-Net Investment in Real Estate \$ 282,200 \$ 277,984
+Net Investment in Real Estate \$ 298,357 \$ 302,869

-Operating Lease Right-of-Use Assets 13,066 13,087
+Operating Lease Right-of-Use Assets 12,888 12,910

-Cash and Cash Equivalents 4,639 9,126
+Cash and Cash Equivalents 2,305 2,221

-Deferred Rent Receivable 10,956 10,984
+Deferred Rent Receivable 15,621 15,601

-Prepaid Expenses and Other Assets, Net 9,752 9,480
+Prepaid Expenses and Other Assets, Net 13,563 12,945

-Total Assets \$ 320,613 \$ 320,661
+Total Assets \$ 342,734 \$ 346,546

-LIABILITIES AND PARTNERS' CAPITAL
+LIABILITIES AND PARTNERS' CAPITAL -

 Liabilities:

-Accounts Payable, Accrued Expenses and Other Liabilities \$ 12,812 \$ 9,496
+Accounts Payable, Accrued Expenses and Other Liabilities \$ 9,583 \$ 9,698

-Operating Lease Liabilities 10,271 10,277
+Operating Lease Liabilities 10,211 10,219

-Rents Received in Advance and Security Deposits 6,850 7,470
+Rents Received in Advance and Security Deposits 8,276 8,368

-Partners' Capital 290,680 293,418
+Partners' Capital 314,664 318,261

-Total Liabilities and Partners' Capital \$ 320,613 \$ 320,661
+Total Liabilities and Partners' Capital \$ 342,734 \$ 346,546

-Joint Ventures
+Joint Venture

 Through a wholly-owned TRS of the Operating Partnership, we own a 43% interest in the Joint Venture.
-Additionally, we owned a 49% interest in a joint venture that sold its remaining acres of land and ceased operations during the year ended December 31, 2021 (the "Former Joint Venture" together with the Joint Venture, the "Joint Ventures").
-The Joint Ventures were formed for the purpose of developing, leasing, operating and selling land located in the Phoenix, Arizona metropolitan area.
+Our ownership interest in the Joint Venture is held through a partnership with a third party (the "Joint Venture Partnership").
+Since we own our interest in the Joint Venture through the Joint Venture Partnership and we hold the power to direct the activities that most significantly impact the economic performance of the Joint Venture Partnership, we consolidate the Joint Venture Partnership and reflect our partner's 6% interest in the Joint Venture within the financial statements (see Note 6).
+The Joint Venture was formed for the purpose of developing, leasing, operating and selling land located in the Phoenix, Arizona metropolitan area.

-Under the operating agreements for the Joint Venture, we act as the managing member and are entitled to receive fees for providing management, leasing, development, construction supervision, disposition and asset management services.
+Under the operating agreement for the Joint Venture, we act as the managing member and are entitled to receive fees for providing management, leasing, development, construction supervision, disposition and asset management services.
 In addition, the Joint Venture's operating agreement provides us the ability to earn incentive fees based on the ultimate financial performance of the Joint Venture.

-During the three months ended March 31, 2022 and 2021, we earned fees of \$73 and \$162, respectively, from the Joint Ventures, related to asset management and development services, of which we deferred recognition of \$36 and \$37, respectively, due to our economic interest in the Joint Ventures.
-At March 31, 2022, we had an aggregate receivable from the Joint Venture of \$89.
+During the three months ended March 31, 2024 and 2023, we earned fees of \$859 and \$1,350, respectively, from the Joint Venture, related to asset management, property management, leasing and development services we provided to the Joint Venture, of which we deferred recognition of \$190 and \$277, respectively, due to our economic interest in the Joint Venture.
+During the three months ended March 31, 2024 and 2023, we incurred fees of \$426 and \$784, respectively, related to third-party development, management and leasing services associated with the Joint Venture.
+At March 31, 2024 and December 31, 2023, we had a receivable from the Joint Venture of \$211 and \$138, respectively.